 A Christian Pakistani woman named Asia Bibi was beaten and arrested in June, 2009.
 Her crime consisted of stating that Jesus was the resurrected savior, and that Mohammed could not save.
 She was convicted of blasphemy on Nov 8, 2010 and sentenced to the death penalty.
-Asia is 37, and has a husband and two young children.
+Asia is 44, and has a husband and two young children.
 She is being kept in prison while her attorney appeals the case.
-[Note: she is still in prison as of April 2013].
+[Note: her death sentence was temporarily halted in July 2015 but she was still on death row as of April 2016].

 On New Year’s, a bomb went off at a church in Egypt as worshipers were leaving a midnight service.
 It killed 21 and wounded 79.